SMUCyberSec/BufferOverflows/README.md

 | vendingMachine |
 ------------------
 Author: Unknown
-Compile: g++ -fno-stack-protector –g –o vendingMachine vendingMachine.cpp
+Compile: g++ -fno-stack-protector â€“g â€“o vendingMachine vendingMachine.cpp

 About:
 This program is a drink vending machine.
 You will enter the number of your drink selection and be told what the price is.
-From there you will deposit coins by typing the number ‘25’, ‘10’, or ‘5’.
+From there you will deposit coins by typing the number â€˜25â€™, â€˜10â€™, or â€˜5â€™.
 You will be given your drink and your change.

 Goal: Get a drink for free.